Leicestershire Deserted Villages and Lost Places: Chronology

 Many people have not considered the possibility of deserted or lost places amongst the complex of buildings that cover a major city.
 To the Middle Angles, Ratae Corieltauvorum was an abandoned site which was plundered for building materials.
 By 787 AD they had named it Legorensium which gradually evolved into Leicester.
 After the Norman Conquest nine urban parishes were in place in the borough, although some were probably established by the Saxons.
 St Nicholas, for example, is regarded by many as the seat of the 7th century Bishop of the Angles, the first Bishop of Leicester, and the fabric of the church shows many Anglo-Saxon architectural details.
 Of the nine medieval parishes in Leicester, four in the northern half of the borough, St Clement, St Leonard, St Michael and St Peter, fell into gradual decline, if not abandonment, during the economic downturn of the 14th century, leaving relatively extensive tracts of gardens and grazing grounds.

-A further lost place in the city is the Bishop's Fee, which covered most of St Margaret's Field.
+A further lost place in the city is the estate of the Bishop's Fee, which covered St Margaret's Field and extended up to Knighton.
 This was the property of the Bishops of Lincoln who included Leicestershire in their Norman diocese.
 The Diocese of Leicester itself was lost during the Danish invasions of the 9th and 10th centuries when it was removed to Dorchester in Oxfordshire.
 The lost place name Normandy in the Bishop's Fee perhaps reflects the Norman origins and allegiances of the Bishops of Lincoln.
 The Bishop's Fee maintained its unique status as an area not subject to borough control until the late 19th century, which encouraged the development of an extensive independent suburb, geographically within the borough boundary but outside the walls, even as early as Domesday.
 Numerous conflicts of interest arose from this legal position, especially since traders in the Bishop's Fee were not subject to the restrictive practices of the borough guilds, though the guilds and corporation thought otherwise.